Criminal Defense Attorneys For Retail Fraud

 Luckily, some jurisdictions in Michigan have enacted diversion programs that provide a second chance to those charged with retail fraud.
 The purpose of a diversion program is to actually remove a case from the court system and provide a method of dealing with the charges that leaves the first-time offender without a criminal record in the end.
 Most programs have eligibility requirements and these can vary greatly.
 However, if eligible the individual charged with retail fraud is typically placed on a period of probation where they can be supervised.
 While on probation that person is generally required to pay supervision fees and fines, make restitution, and can be required to complete classes and participate in community service.
 If the diversion program is successfully completed, that individual is discharged and the public record of their conviction is erased.

 The benefits of not having a public record of a retail fraud conviction are obvious.
-Even if the jurisdiction in which you were charged does not have a formal diversion program, there may be other options, including a deferred sentence under the Holmes Youthful Trainee Act (HYTA).
+Even if the jurisdiction you were charged in does not have a formal diversion program, there may be other options, including a deferred sentence under the Holmes Youthful Trainee Act (HYTA).

 If you have been charged with retail fraud and have questions regarding your eligibility for a retail fraud diversion program in Michigan or are interested in defending against retail fraud charges, call one of our experienced lawyers of McDonald Pierangeli Macfarlane, PLLC at 616-426-9609, or fill out the contact form on this site.